William Alfred Webb: Early career

 At the age of 12, Webb began as a messenger boy on the Colorado Midland Railway.
 He rose from traffic clerk to telegraphist, studied shorthand at night school, and became stenographer to the general manager.
 Appointed secretary to the president of the Colorado and Southern Railway in 1900, Webb was assistant to its vice-president by 1911.
 He became general manager of the Texas Central Railroad and in 1914 general manager, operations, of the Missouri–Kansas–Texas Railroad.
-When the United States entered the World War he was called by the United States Railroad Administration to Washington.
+When the United States entered World War I in 1917, he was called by the United States Railroad Administration to Washington.
 His wide experience in the private American railroads had given him a practical grounding in every aspect of rail management.

-Webb resigned from the United States Railroad Administration in 1920 to become vice president and general manager of the St. Louis Southwestern Railway until May 1921.
-That was then followed by a brief period in 1922 as the elected President of the Cambria and Indiana Railroad, which he left due to tensions with the new owner of the railroad.
+Webb resigned from the United States Railroad Administration in 1920 to become vice-president and general manager of the St. Louis Southwestern Railway until May 1921.
+That was then followed by a brief period in 1922 as the elected president of the Cambria and Indiana Railroad, which he left due to tensions with the new owner of the railroad.